How to Build a Raised Garden Bed Cheap: A Comprehensive Guide

 Step-by-Step Instructions

-1. Repurpose Household Items: Look around your home for items that can be repurposed as decorative elements.
-Here are some ideas:
+1. Repurpose Household Items: Look for items in your home that can be creatively reused as decorative features.
+Suggestions include:

-• Glass Jars and Bottles: Paint or decorate glass jars and bottles to use as plant markers or garden bed borders.
+• Glass Jars and Bottles: Use them as plant markers or borders.

-• Broken Pottery: Use pieces of broken pottery to create a mosaic pattern on the sides of your garden bed.
+• Broken Pottery: Create a mosaic effect with shards on your garden bed.

 • Stones and Pebbles: Collect stones and pebbles to create a decorative border around your garden bed.